 People suffering from either should call 911, stop all activity, get in the shade and attempt to cool off using cold compresses or cool water.

 Clothing– The proper clothing for hot weather should be light in color to reflect the heat, be lightweight, allow airflow and provide maximum coverage.

 Included with your clothing should be a hat and sunglasses to protect the eyes from glare and sun damage.

 Preparation– Most people that visit the Great Outdoors and get themselves into trouble do so because they did not properly prepare themselves for the environment they were entering.
-Proper hydration and electrolyte balance begins days before your hike not the morning of.
+Proper hydration and electrolyte balance begin days before your hike, not the morning of.
 Avoid drinks that are diuretics such as caffeine and alcohol they will only compound the effects of dehydration.

 You should be carrying extra water, sunscreen and have a communications plan just in case there is a problem.

 Be honest about your abilities and the shape you are in.
 Even the most physically fit can be taken down by extreme heat after extended exertion.
 If you are out of shape and not acclimated to the environment you are starting off with a huge deficit and could be placing yourself and others at risk- especially in isolated areas where distance and terrain can delay emergency response times.

 Limiting Activity– Take a cue from the Animal Kingdom and take it easy during the midday heat.
 If you are going to venture out when it’s hot, get an early start.
 You should be done by 10:00 am or earlier- not just getting started.